 Use Synchronous Learning Time to Teach Practice

 Students can engage with the material on their own, but most kids will have questions and need guidance in applying what they’ve learned.
-The time you have together — whether it’s in a virtual classroom or a brick-and-mortar one — would be best used helping students put what they’ve learned into practice.
+The time you have together — whether it’s in a virtual classroom or a brick-and-mortar one — would be best used to help students put what they’ve learned into practice.
 You can be there to answer student questions, guide them through procedures, and address any issues that arise in the process.
 Students will essentially be using their online time to prepare for classroom work and discussion, so that the classroom time can be devoted, not to lecturing or presenting new information, but to processing and digesting that information and learning how to apply it.

 One of the benefits of a blended learning model is that it allows you to individualize content to some extent.
 Some students may not necessarily need to complete every section of a module.
 Others may need additional materials to help them grasp concepts.
 Blended learning allows you to more effectively target lessons to student needs so that they can remain engaged and learn more.
 And it amplifies opportunities for collaboration, so students in the same rotational groups can help each other, or even reach across rotational groups to share what they learned during practical application lessons and break-out groups with the teacher and peers.
 You can even tailor modules for kids who need to quarantine and engage them in virtual classroom sessions.